 I currently live in Hong Kong, a sub-tropical city on the western shores of the Pacific Ocean.
 Summer temperatures regularly surpass 104 °F (39 °C), with humidity hovering between 99% and 100% for months on end.
 It would be a feat of superhuman endurance to wear full protective leathers in temperatures like this, and there are plenty of stories of new motorcyclists getting carted off to hospital in the back of a taxi after passing out from heatstroke, simply because they spent an hour sweltering in stationary traffic.

-But there’s good news for those of us who live in places with summers like the 9th circle of Hades: There are now some genuinely fantastic textile motorcycle jackets out there.
-Designed specifically for warmer weather, they’ll reduce the chances of you turning into a squidgy lump of sweat on two wheels.
+But there’s good news for those of us who live in places with summers like the 9th circle of Hades.
+Here’s a selection of the best textile motorcycle jackets out there, all designed for warmer weather.
+They’ll reduce the chances of you turning into a squidgy lump of sweat on two wheels.

 Icon Device Sleek and unfussy, the $190 Icon Device comes with a removable wind-resistant liner, so you can regulate the breeze according to the weather.
 The fit is distinctly sporting, with stretch panels for comfort.
 Safety gets a boost from CE-approved elbow and shoulder protectors, and there’s also a dual-density foam pad to watch your back.
 With eight sizes available from XS to 4XL, fitment is not going to be a problem.
 You also get five colors to choose from, including a stealthy black, but our favorite is the unusual Canteen Green shown here.
 [Buy]